scphall/thesis/README.md

 ======
 Backup of the ol' thesis.

-Mon 23 Feb | Total
+Tue 24 Feb | Total
 ---|---
-Words in text| 8627
+Words in text| 9121
-Words in headers| 89
+Words in headers| 93
-Words outside text (captions, etc.)| 737
+Words outside text (captions, etc.)| 755
-Number of headers| 33
+Number of headers| 34
-Number of floats/tables/figures| 24
+Number of floats/tables/figures| 25
-Number of math inlines| 379
+Number of math inlines| 386
-Number of math displayed| 73
+Number of math displayed| 75
-Files| 27
+Files| 28